martins-vds/kubernetes-technical-briefing/LabGuides/module2-instructions.md

 ![](content/pods1.png)

-**NOTE:** Notice some of the pods got created on the Linux nodes, while others got scheduled on the Windows nodes, and thus could not be run.
+> Notice some of the pods got created on the Linux nodes, while others got scheduled on the Windows nodes, and thus could not be run.
 The Linux image specified in the Deployment is not compatible with the Windows 2019 OS running on the Windows nodes.

 4. Describe any of the failed pods to see the actual error.